YangLiu-CS/YangLiu-CS.github.io/_pages/about.md

 <!-- A data-driven personal website -->
 <!-- ====== -->
-My research lies at the intersection of mobile systems, mobile computing, and AI, focusing on developing intelligent mobile and wearable technologies for human-centered sensing and computing.
-It creates novel systems that expand how we understand human behavior, monitor wellness, facilitate interaction between people and their environments, and address potential privacy risks.
-By capturing insights into individual behavior, health, and interaction patterns, my research advances cutting-edge areas such as mobile health, HCI, IoT, and cybersecurity. <b>My goal is to design and develop mobile computing technologies that intelligently respond to real-world needs and meaningfully improve quality of life.</b>
+My research lies at the intersection of wearable sensing, mobile computing, and artificial intelligence.
+I develop intelligent mobile and wearable technologies that enable human-centered sensing and computing.
+My work creates novel systems that deepen our understanding of human behavior, monitor wellness, enhance interactions between people and their environments, and address potential privacy risks.
+By uncovering insights into individual behavior, health, and interaction patterns, my research advances cutting-edge areas such as mobile health, human-computer interaction, the Internet of Things, and cybersecurity. <b>My goal is to design and develop mobile computing technologies that intelligently respond to real-world needs and meaningfully improve quality of life.</b>

 I was named a 2024 <b>N2Women: Rising Star in Computer Networking and Communications</b> (10 global awardees).
-My work has received the <b>ACM SIGBED China Outstanding Doctoral Thesis Award</b> in 2021 (3 national awardees in China), as well as <b>Best Paper Awards</b> at ACM EarComp 2023 and IEEE PerCom 2025 (1/152). <span style="color:red;"><b>I am looking for multiple self-motivated students for Ph.D. or research intern roles starting in Fall 2025 and Spring/Fall 2026.
+My work has received the <b>ACM SIGBED China Outstanding Doctoral Thesis Award</b> in 2021 (3 national awardees in China), as well as <b>Best Paper Awards</b> at ACM EarComp 2023 and IEEE PerCom 2025 (1/152). <span style="color:red;"><b>I am looking for multiple self-motivated students for Ph.D. or research intern roles starting in Spring/Fall 2026.
 Please email me (yl25r@fsu.edu) with your CV and transcripts.</b></span>

 <!-- Getting started
 ======